Saturn's rings shine in new Webb telescope photo

 Saturn's moons Dione, Enceladus and Tethys dot the left side, while the Cassini division, Encke gap and rings A, B, C and F are shown on the right side.
 The Cassini division is the largest of the gaps in Saturn's ring system.

-The near-infrared observations of the ringed planet are a first for the highly sensitive telescope, according to NASA, which at nearly 932,000 miles from Earth, observes the universe with wavelengths of light longer than those of other space telescopes.
+The near-infrared observations of the ringed planet are a first for the highly sensitive telescope, according to NASA - which, at 1.5 million kilometers (nearly 932,000 miles) from Earth, observes the universe with wavelengths of light longer than those of other space telescopes.

 The image was taken with Webb's Near-Infrared Camera, known as NIRCam, as part of a Webb program that involves several exceptionally deep exposures of Saturn, according to NASA.
 These exposures test Webb's ability to spot faint moons around the planet and its rings, since any newly discovered moons could help scientists better understand Saturn's present and past systems.